Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-With 66,191 people, 24,004 houses or apartments, and a median cost of homes of $222,341, Ames real estate is some of the most expensive in Iowa, although Ames home values aren't among America's most expensive.
+With a population of 66,258, 25,243 total housing units (homes and apartments), and a median house value of $239,032, Ames real estate is some of the most expensive in Iowa, although Ames home values aren't among America's most expensive.

-Large apartment complexes or high rise apartments are the single most common housing type in Ames, accounting for 41.32% of the city's housing units.
-Other types of housing that are prevalent in Ames include single-family detached homes ( 38.36%), duplexes, homes converted to apartments or other small apartment buildings ( 9.46%), and a few row houses and other attached homes ( 7.96%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Ames, accounting for 41.86% of the city's housing units.
+Other types of housing that are prevalent in Ames include single-family detached homes ( 38.61%), duplexes, homes converted to apartments or other small apartment buildings ( 9.31%), and a few row houses and other attached homes ( 7.48%).
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 People in Ames primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Ames has a mixture of owner-occupied and renter-occupied housing.